An Axiomatic Analysis of Distributionally Robust Optimization with $q$-Norm Ambiguity Sets for Probability Smoothing: Preliminaries: From Axiomatic Smoothing to a Distributionally Robust Formulation

 Here, $\varepsilon > 0$ is a user-specified parameter, known as the robustness radius, that controls the size of the ambiguity set.
 A larger $\varepsilon$ implies a higher degree of uncertainty about the empirical distribution, leading to a more robust and conservative estimator.
 The problem is formulated as a min-max game, denoted by $q$-DRO,

-The constraints on the vector $\vt{e}$ can be made more explicit.
 Since any distribution $\vt{p}$ must belong to the probability simplex $\Delta^{n}$, two conditions must hold: (i) $p_{j} \ge 0$ for all $j \in N$, and (ii) $\sum_{j=1}^{n}p_{j}=1$.
 The first condition directly implies that the perturbations must satisfy $\hat{p}_{j}+e_{j} \ge 0$.
 The second condition implies that the sum of the perturbations must be zero, as shown by a simple calculation: